Kakusui/kakusui.org/README.md

 #### To deploy to fly.io
 1. Make sure you have the fly cli installed and are logged in.
-2. Run `fly deploy` in the root directory.
+2. Run `fly deploy` in the backend directory `cd backend`.
 This will build the dockerfile and deploy it to fly.io.

 --------------------------------------------------------------------------------------------------------------------------------------------------